malimayank/object-oriented-Python/README.md

 # 🧱 Object-Oriented Programming in Python

-In Week 3, I explored the fundamentals of **Object-Oriented Programming (OOP)**.
+This repository explores the fundamentals of **Object-Oriented Programming (OOP)** in Python through real-world code examples and problem-solving.

-I implemented Python classes, constructors, inheritance, method overriding, and more through practical problems.
+It demonstrates the use of classes, constructors, inheritance, method overriding, and more — all written in a clear, modular structure.

 ---

 ## 📘 Tasks Overview

 ### ✅ Task 7 - Rectangle Class
-- Created a `Rectangle` class with length and width attributes
+- Defined a `Rectangle` class with length and width attributes
-- Added methods to calculate area and perimeter
+- Implemented methods to calculate area and perimeter
-- Built a `display()` method to show all properties
+- Added a `display()` method to output details

 ### ✅ Task 8 - Counting Instances & Deck of Cards
-- Wrote a class that counts its own instances
+- Created a class that tracks its instance count
-- Designed a full-fledged **Deck of Cards** using:
+- Built a complete **Deck of Cards** using:
   - `Card` and `Deck` classes
-  - Shuffle logic
+  - Shuffle functionality
-  - Deal logic removing cards
+  - Deal method with card removal

 ### ✅ Task 9 - Inheritance & Method Overriding
-- Built `Vehicle` and `Bus` classes
+- Constructed `Vehicle` and `Bus` classes with inheritance
-- Overrode `fare()` method in `Bus` to include maintenance charges
+- Overrode the `fare()` method in `Bus` to include maintenance charges
-- Practiced use of `super()` to extend base class functionality
+- Utilized `super()` to reuse and extend base class logic

 ---

-## 💡 Learnings
+## 💡 Highlights

-This week helped me:
-- Grasp real-world concepts of classes and objects
-- Use class variables, constructors, and custom methods
+- Gained hands-on experience with real-world OOP implementation
-- Implement inheritance and polymorphism in Python
+- Practiced encapsulation, polymorphism, and inheritance
-- Structure code using OOP best practices
+- Structured code in a clean, reusable, and maintainable way
+- Learned to separate logic across multiple interacting classes

 ---

 ## 🛠️ How to Run

-You can run these notebooks easily in Google Colab:
+You can run these notebooks in Google Colab:
-1. Click any notebook file (`.ipynb`)
+1. Click any `.ipynb` file
 2. Select **"Open in Colab"**
 3. Run each cell using `Shift + Enter`

+---

 ✨ Staying curious and getting better with every line of code. 🚀